-- 1. Unauthorised access to the TOE may be caused by unintentional network port interfaces. - 2.
+- 1. Unauthorised access to the TOE may be caused by unexpected interfaces. - 2.
 Security Functions may be bypassed in case of entering data, for interfaces, which have the values and formats that are unintended by the TOE. - 3.
 There may be some vulnerabilities when implementing secure channels, and consequently the Security Functions of the TOE may be bypassed. - 4.
-Security Functions may be bypassed by maintaining the TOE overloaded. - 5.
-Security Functions may be bypassed if operation conflicts by multiple interfaces occur. - (b) Penetration Testing Outline
+Security Functions may be bypassed by maintaining the TOE overloaded.

+b.
+Penetration Testing Outline